jonxly/SEhot/README.md

 <br>

 ## **Teardown**
 - Terminate all webserver instances from the EC2 dashboard
+  If you do not do this before the next step, deleting your CFT stack will likely fail
 - Go to CloudFormation and select "Delete Stack"
 - Check EC2 and billing dashboards before logging out
 - Submit any **lab related** charges via Concur

+##